Pop Culture Madness!

 On November 6th, 1983, Will Byers disappeared.

-Cliff Young, a 61-year-old potato farmer, won a 544 mile endurance race because he ran throughout the night while the younger 'professional' athletes slept.
+Cliff Young, a 61-year-old potato farmer, won a 544-mile endurance race because he ran all night while the younger ‘professional’ athletes slept.

-Papa John sold his car 1983 to help start up his pizza company.
-He later located and bought the car back in 2009.
+Papa John Schnatter sold his car in 1983 to help start his pizza company.
+He later located and bought the car in 2009, for $250,000.

-An Air Canada flight in 1983 ran out of fuel mid-flight, but the crew managed to glide the 767 to nearby airport.
-The plane turned out to have only been filled with half the amount of fuel it needed due to a miscalculation because Canada was in the process of converting to the metric system.
+An Air Canada flight ran out of fuel mid-flight, but the crew glided the 767 to a nearby airport.
+The plane turned out to have only been filled with half the fuel it needed due to a miscalculation because Canada was converting to the metric system.

-Red Red Wine was written by Neil Diamond in '67.
-The band UB40 covered it in '83 in a light reggae style and it reached #1 on the Billboard 100.
-Diamond has stated that it is one of his favorite covers and he often performs the song in the UB40 style instead of the original version.
+Red Red Wine was written by Neil Diamond in ’67.
+The band UB40 covered it in ’83 in a light reggae style, reaching #1 on the Billboard 100.
+Diamond has stated that it is one of his favorite covers, and he often performs the song in the UB40 style instead of the original version.

 Musician Frank Zappa had an idea in 1983 that mapped out a sophisticated filesharing system meant to bypass record companies.